CrimsonAndRed/MyLittleChangelog/README.md

 ```

 # Things to do
-- TODO in code
+- using expand-block requires duplication a lot of code.
-- using expand-block requires to duplicate a lot of code.
+- SizedIterable should be returned from repository level since only it has .with function.

 - Other types of leaves?
 - A lot of DTOs used in project.
 It was interesting to try, but mistakes were made.